-Before the start of the actual project it is crucial to talk about the idea of carrying out an Open Schooling project with the headmaster and the involved students.
+Before you will get started, it is crucial to have a talk with your headmaster and your to-be-involved students about your plans to carry out an Open Schooling project.
 Further, it is helpful to define an appropriate timeframe of the SCP.
-As it is a bottom up approach, projects are more creative, innovative and successful, if the students are free in their decision of the topic.
-There is also the possibility to connect the SCP with the curriculum.
-The INCREASE-Trail map provides further information to carry out SCPs successfully.
+As SCPs follow a bottom up approach, projects are more creative, innovative and successful, if the students and the community members experience an active role in the decision-making process and are able to shape the course of the project actively.
+There are always possibility to connect the SCP to curriculum goals in particular when it comes to students' acquisition of future skills.
+The INCREASE-Trail map provides further information how to facilitate your SCPs successfully.